Aakash67/Object-Detection-Web-page/README.md

 # Object-Detection-Web-page
-This Django webpage uses  the pre-trained keras application model ResNet50 to predict the object in the given Image
+This a simple Django webpage that uses the pre-trained keras application model ResNet50 to predict the object in the given Image

 Python Libraries used: